Promise Program FAQs

 What about financial aid?

 The Gateway Promise program requires students to apply for and utilize federal and state grants.
-Students must submit the Free Application for Federal Student Aid (FAFSA) by June 1 July 15 (deadline extended) of their senior year and be a U.S. citizen, a national or a permanent resident of the United States (Note: Students who do not fall into one of these categories cannot receive Financial Aid.)
+Students must submit the Free Application for Federal Student Aid (FAFSA) by the application deadline during their senior year and be a U.S. citizen, a national or a permanent resident of the United States (Note: Students who do not fall into one of these categories cannot receive Financial Aid.)

 Promise support is calculated after federal and state grants are applied, but before loans, federal work study and non-tuition scholarships.